google/skia-buildbot/datahopper/PROD.md

 the instance name to verify which log stream to investigate.

-swarming_bot_metrics
+swarming_machine_metrics
 --------------------

-The [Swarming bot
+The [Swarming machine
 metrics](https://skia.googlesource.com/buildbot/+show/main/datahopper/go/swarming_metrics/bots.go)
-goroutine has not successfully queried for Swarming bots for some time.
+goroutine has not successfully queried for Swarming machines for some time.
 See the alert for which pool and server is failing.
 You should check the logs to try to diagnose what's failing.